MarkGunderson/CGOL-PS/README.md

 * 10 save slots for all those spicy patterns
 * Change colors!
 Background and foreground!

-Run the script specifying parameters as necessary
+Run the script specifying parameters as necessary.
+Mouse accuracy may require adjustment.
+There is a discrepancy between window position reported by GetWindowRect and the apparent position reported by \[System.Windows.Forms.Cursor\]::Position when pointing at the edges of the window, even for bottom and left which have no meaningful border.
+Thankfully, these are linear offsets, so they can be specified in the script parameters.
+If you need to adjust them for your system, maybe change the defaults in your local copy

 Space: Pause/Unpause

 f: Pseudo mouse click to toggle cell status.
 Move the mouse and tap F to edit.

 n: Clear Field